JyotiBhandari230/Vendor-performance-analysis-python-sql-powerBI/README.md

 ---

-## 📂 Dataset
-- Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
-- Summary tables created from ingested data and used for analysis

----

 ##  📌 Final Recommendations

 Based on the vendor performance analysis, the following recommendations are proposed to strengthen operations and maximize profitability: